phamquandung/beautiful-jekyll/aboutme.md

 ---
 layout: page
-title: About me
+title: About Me
-subtitle: Why you'd want to go on a date with me

 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+My name is Pham Quan Dũng.
+I am a Master student at Department of Electrical and Computer Enginnering, College of Engineering, Seoul National University

 ### my history